 Category A suppliers provide bundled rates for small-use customer sites using below 1,000 GJ per annum.

-• Seek a quotation from one or more panel supplier(s) to determine if they are prepared to offer even better rates.
+Seek a quote from one or more Category A contractor(s) to determine if they are prepared to offer even better rates.

 You can negotiate with panel suppliers for better rates and services.

-To establish value for money, evaluate the standing offer rates by comparing them with existing tariffs or contracted rates.
+To establish value for money, evaluate the offered rates by comparing them with existing tariffs or contracted rates.
 To do this:

-Once you have reached a decision, make your purchase by completing the Pick and Buy, ticking the Purchase Order box, signing the order form, attaching the applicable standing offer price, and sending the documents back to the successful supplier.
+Once you have reached a decision, make your purchase by completing the Quote and Order form, ticking the Purchase Order box, signing the order form, attaching the applicable standing offer price, and sending the documents back to the successful supplier.

 Your chosen supplier will acknowledge the purchase agreement by confirming that the order form is received, and will liaise with you to deliver services as per the order.